Linsey Dawn McKenzie: Appearances

 McKenzie's mainstream television appearances include the BBC sporting quiz show They Think It's All Over, the reality television shows I'm Famous and Frightened! and The Salon, and the science programme Brainiac: Science Abuse.
 In the United States, she appeared on The Howard Stern Show in January 2003.
 On 8 September 2007, she appeared on a special charity edition of the BBC quiz show The Weakest Link, on which all contestants were glamour models who were dating or married to footballers.
 In December 2010, she featured with her husband Mark Williams on an episode of Living TV's Celebrity Four Weddings.
 The episode also featured actress Tina Malone, Big Brother contestant Spencer Smith and magician Paul Daniels and his wife, Debbie McGee.

-Additionally, McKenzie has appeared in two documentaries about the lives of glamour models, The Curse of Page 3  and Girls Behaving Badly.
+Additionally, McKenzie has appeared in two documentaries about the lives of glamour models, The Curse of Page 3; and Girls Behaving Badly.
 She also played the character Beryl fforbes-Juggs in Martin Gooch's 2002 film Arthur's Amazing Things.

 Personal life

-In 1996, McKenzie became involved in an extramarital affair with 27-year-old footballer Dean Holdsworth, who then played for Wimbledon F.C.
+In 1996, when she was 17, McKenzie became involved in an extramarital affair with 27-year-old Wimbledon footballer Dean Holdsworth.
 The relationship received widespread attention in the British media.

 In 1998, she became engaged to actor Michael Greco, who at the time was playing the role of Beppe di Marco in the BBC soap opera EastEnders.
 She twice became pregnant over the course of her 15-month relationship with Greco, but miscarried both times.

 McKenzie began dating 21-year-old Terry Canty in 2000.
 The couple married on 21 April 2001 and Canty performed with McKenzie in her first heterosexual hardcore photoshoots and video.
 Scenes featuring the couple were released on the 2001 DVD Ultimate Linsey.
-The couple separated six weeks after their wedding, and they divorced in 2001.
+The couple separated six weeks after their wedding and divorced in 2001.

-In 2004, McKenzie began a relationship with former Wimbledon F.C. and Northern Ireland footballer Mark Williams.
-On 16 May 2005, she gave birth to the couple's baby boy.
+In 2004, McKenzie began a relationship with former Wimbledon and Northern Ireland footballer Mark Williams.
+On 16 May 2005, she gave birth to the couple's son.
 McKenzie married Williams on 5 January 2006.